Updated March 3, 2023

+Ruby was designed and developed during the 1990s by Yukihiro Matsumoto in Japan.
+Thus Ruby becomes more powerful when combined with Functional programming and the use of lambdas.
 Ruby being Object Oriented is highly influenced by languages like C++, Java, and Perl.
-It is highly preferred for web development and functional programming, which was the focussed area by Ruby community from the get-go.
-Ruby has become much more diverse since its inception but it has not yet reached the level of diversity that Python has.
+It is highly preferred for web development and functional programming, which was the focussed area by the Ruby community from the get-go.
+Ruby has become much more diverse since its inception, but it has not yet reached the level of diversity that Python has.

-Ruby can also be used for non-web based scripting and programming but a vast amount of learning resources focuses on Rails and web development.
-Ruby’s features and elegance has become one of its top selling points and at the same time, it can become hard for the programmer to track down bugs.
-The syntax of Ruby is pretty similar to that of Perl and Python, but it takes Object Oriented features to its limits which is completely new paradigm compared to Python.
+Ruby can also be used for non-web-based scripting and programming, but many learning resources focus on Rails and web development.
+Ruby’s features and elegance has become one of its top-selling points, and at the same time, it can become hard for the programmer to track down bugs.
+The syntax of Ruby is pretty similar to that of Perl and Python, but it takes Object Oriented features to their limits which is a completely new paradigm compared to Python.

-Python includes lots of solid concurrency libraries but at the same time, it requires the developer to be clean about side effects and isolation.
-With Ruby one can write concurrent programs which operate on multiple cores easily, similar to Python, a developer is responsible for side effects and isolation issues.
-Python concurrency process is more resource demanding as compared to Ruby.
+Python includes lots of solid concurrency libraries, but at the same time, it requires the developer to be clean about side effects and isolation.
+With Ruby, one can write concurrent programs that operate on multiple cores easily; similar to Python, a developer is responsible for side effects and isolation issues.
+Python’s concurrency process is more resource-demanding as compared to Ruby.
 But then again, it boils down to developer coding habits if one has to take the cake offered by both Python and Ruby Performance languages.

-Head to Head Comparison Between Python vs Ruby Performance (Infographics)
+Head to Head Comparison Between Python and Ruby Performance (Infographics)

-Below is the list of points that explain the key Differences Between Python vs Ruby Performance
+Below is the list of points that explain the key differences between Python and Ruby Performance:

-- Python being a scripting language has to be interpreted whereas Ruby is an Object Oriented programming language which is dynamic and reflective.
+- Python is a scripting language and has to be interpreted, whereas Ruby is an Object-Oriented programming language that is dynamic and reflective.

-- Python is a great language with an easy to understand syntax and hence more readable, flexible whereas Ruby is more concise than Python which provides an elegant solution.
+- Python is a great language with an easy to understand syntax and, hence, more readable and flexible, whereas Ruby is more concise than Python, which provides an elegant solution.

-- Python does not provide built-in concurrency mechanism whereas Ruby provide a set of libraries to handle concurrency
+- Python does not provide a built-in concurrency mechanism, whereas Ruby provides a set of libraries to handle concurrency.

 - Python has a better set of tools for creating games since its GUI kits are considerably stronger than Ruby’s.

-- Python is great for basic programming, using it can become complicated if one wishes to build complex systems whereas with Ruby, web application framework like Ruby on Rails tends to make web development easier with its elegance and concise Object Oriented approach.
+- Python is great for basic programming; using it can become complicated if one wishes to build complex systems, whereas with Ruby, a web application framework like Ruby on Rails tends to make web development easier with its elegance and concise Object-Oriented approach.

 Python vs Ruby Performance Comparison Table